-The support, loyalty and cooperation from our partners, shareholders, and customers throughout the year immensely contributed to the Bank's stellar performance in 2021.
+The support, loyalty and cooperation from our customers, partners and shareholders, throughout the year immensely contributed to the Bank's stellar performance in 2022.

-On behalf of the management and staff of Prime Bank, I extend appreciation to the Board of Directors under the leadership of Dr. Rasik Kantaria for their continuous support, encouragement, and guidance during the 2021 financial year.
+On behalf of the management and staff of Prime Bank, I express our gratitude to the Board of Directors, under the leadership of Dr. Rasik Kantaria, for their continuous support, encouragement, and guidance during the 2022 financial year.